 Keep on investing.
 If you’re a long-term buyer and have many years left until retirement/withdrawal, you should be happy for a bear market where you can buy at lower prices.
 Sure, it can continue falling, but you’ll not manage to pick a bottom, but that should not worry you.

 Stocks have proven to be a good inflation hedge for the long term with positive real returns.

 Should you fear a bear market?

-As you’ll learn in this article, you should not fear a bear market.
-We’ll now go through some steps that make you prepared for a bear market.
-When the bear market one day comes around, you have nothing to fear (fear in trading).
+There is no reason to fear a bear market.
+We’ll now go through some steps to prepare you for one.
+When the bear market one day comes around, you have nothing to fear (except fear in trading).